When does NIP transfer from fields to henselian expansions?: Separably closed residue fields

-In this subsection, we prove our second main result which was mentioned as Theorem \ref{B} in the introduction. \begin{Thm} Let $K$ be NIP, $v$ henselian on $K$. \begin{enumerate} \item There is some (possibly trivial) $\mathcal{L}_\mathrm{ring}$-definable coarsening $w$ of $v$ such that $(K,w)$ and $(Kw,\bar{v})$ are NIP as pure valued fields.
-In particular, $v$ can be decomposed into a composition of two NIP valuations. \item Moreover, if all proper coarsenings of $v$ (including the trivial valuation) have perfect residue field, then $(K,v)$ is NIP as a pure valued field. \end{enumerate} \end{Thm} \begin{proof} If $Kv$ is not separably closed, the statement follows from \ref{nonsep}.
+We now come to the general case: \begin{Thm} Let $K$ be NIP, $v$ henselian on $K$.
+Then $(K,v)$ is NIP as a pure valued field. \end{Thm} \begin{proof} If $Kv$ is not separably closed, the statement follows from \ref{nonsep}.
 In the case when $Kv$ is separably closed and non-perfect, the theorem holds by Proposition \ref{scan}.
 Thus, we may assume that $Kv$ is algebraically closed.
-Moreover, by Theorem \ref{del}, we may assume that $K$ is not separably closed.
-The equicharacteristic $0$ case follows from Proposition \ref{Prop:equi}.
-We divide the proof into several cases.
+Moreover, by Corollary \ref{del}, we may assume that $K$ is not separably closed.
+The equicharacteristic case follows from Proposition \ref{Prop:equi}.
+Thus, we now assume $\mathrm{char}(K)=0$ and $\mathrm{char}(Kv)=p>0$.
+Furthermore, we assume that $(K,v)$ is $\aleph_1$-saturated.